 Racetrack Members shall provide periodic training to all racetrack employees having direct contact with the horse, including assistant starters concerning safe practices to be followed in the conduct of their jobs.
-All Members shall provide periodic training to their employees having direct contact with the horse concerning safe practices to be followed in the conduct of their jobs, e.g. Groom Elite Program, Groom Development Program, Racing Officials Accreditation Program, and the NTRA Track Superintendent Field Days.
+All Members shall provide periodic training to their employees having direct contact with the horse concerning safe practices to be followed in the conduct of their jobs, e.g. Groom Elite Program, Groom Development Program, Racing Officials Accreditation Program, Organization of Racing Investigators, Regulatory Veterinary Continuing Education and Track Superintendent CE's.